-Repayment and 4.5 You agree that: Retention of Funds where an a. if an Entitled Student becomes eligible for payments from the Entitled Student commencement of the term entitlement period under Chapter 73 leaves the Hostel of the ABSTUDY Policy Manual, and either:
+Repayment and Retention of4.5You agree that:Retention ofa. if an Entitled Student becomes eligible for payments from the commencement of the term entitlement period under Chapter 73 of the ABSTUDY Policy Manual, and either:ileaves the Hostel then You will repay all the moneys paid by Us to You for that Entitled Student, less the amount that is equal to the Living Allowance for the period between the commencement of the term entitlement period and the sixth Friday from the date the student took up residence.

-i. leaves the Hostel within the first six weeks of taking up residence; or ii. ceases study within the first six weeks of taking up residence; then You will repay all the moneys paid by Us to You for that Entitled Student, less the amount that is equal to the Living Allowance for the period between the commencement of the term entitlement period and the sixth Friday from the date the student took up residence.
+- i. leaves the Hostel within the first six weeks of taking up residence; or - ii. ceases study within the first six weeks of taking up residence;